Harry Geris: Later life and death

 Harry's love for the sport of wrestling was passed on to his three sons, Jason, Shawn, and Ryan.
 They all attended Sir Wilfrid Laurier Secondary School where they were members of the Laurier wrestling team.
 All three boys excelled in the sport and earned an impressive collection of accolades in their father's sport.
 Jason like his father attended Oklahoma State and eventually earned a wrestling scholarship to California's Fresno State University.
 Shawn attended Eastern Michigan University.
 Both Jason and Shawn are Canadian National Champions in the sport of wrestling.

-Harry Geris started a London wrestling club in the 80's called AWOLS (Amateur Wrestling of London South).
+Harry Geris started a London wrestling club in the 1980s called AWOLS (Amateur Wrestling of London South).
 He travelled the team around North America developing some of the best wrestlers in the country, and lead kids to obtain scholarships with wrestling.
 His team was large but he managed to be a part of every one of his wrestler's lives.
 He helped pay for the team by running bingo's and selling wrestling gear, and donated everything to help the team go to tournaments, and camps.
 The AWOL team was a multiple attendant of Lock Haven Wrestling Camp, one of the best camps in the US.
 Harry Geris had no troubles driving thousands of miles to go to a single tournament for his wrestlers.
 Geris was inducted into the U.S. National Junior College Wrestling Hall of Fame in 1980 and the Canadian Amateur Wrestling Hall of Fame in May 1984.

 Geris remained involved in amateur wrestling until his death.
 Geris was found dead by a construction worker at 7.30am on April 24, 2008, behind Saunders Secondary School in London, Ontario where he was delivering wrestling mats for an upcoming tournament.
 Police did not suspect foul play, but said an autopsy would be conducted to determine the cause of death.
 Geris was aged 60.

 The Harry Geris Memorial Grappling Games were named in his honor, beginning in January 2009.
 The Harry Geris Memorial Grappling Games were the first in Canada to combine freestyle and Greco-Roman wrestling, Brazilian jiu-jitsu and FILA rules no-gi grappling.
 The weblog, harrygerisstory.blogspot.com, is dedicated to the life of Harry Geris, and features personal stories, articles and photos that are to appear in a future biographical book entitled, "The Harry Geris Story" being authored by his son, Shawn.